cityofaustin/open-data-suggestions/README.md

 ***
+Please note, the correct place to contribute a suggestion for a new or existing open dataset is here: https://data.austintexas.gov/nominate
+***

 #### About this project

 Austin's open data portal offers a feature for collecting new dataset suggestions from the public, but currently there is no simple way to track the evaluation and outcomes of those suggestions.
+There is also no current documentation available that explains which City staff will be responsible for responding to suggestions.
 The City wants to provide timely review of new dataset ideas and share the evaluation status of each so that it can be tracked throughout the process.

 #### Progress to date